 - In the selected step definition file that opens in the editor, enter the desired code.
 Note that

-the editor turns into the template editing mode and displays the first input field highlighted with
+the editor turns into the template editing mode and displays the first input field highlighted

 the red frame.